 Skip to main content

-- For the most recent research in economics and finance, use working papers.
+- Use for the most recent research in economics and finance

 - items emanating from universities intended to be later published in journals, books, or conference proceedings (may provide more detailed methodology than the published version)